shinobu/ASPIS/README.md

 you will get the root of the syntaxtree in aspis->root

-to re-generate the lexer and the parser you need to install the repos necessary for it afterwords do your changes on the files in the resource folder and call the makefile functions
+to re-generate the lexer and the parser you need to install the repos necessary for it do your changes on the files in the resource folder and call the makefile functions

 make update_lexer
 or